mic-guz/mic-guz.github.io/index.md

-I am a Computer Science at CSUF and I plan on graduating in 2028.
+I changed my major to Biology at CSUF and I plan on graduating in 2028.